Code-Institute-Submissions/Miszamm-MS2/README.md

 - As a user, I'd like to find meals from different parts of the world,
 - As a user, I'd like to get inspiration or new ideas for meal preping
 - As a user, I'd like to get dietary informations about products or meals
-- As a user, I'd like to find nutrition values of the food to improve  myperformance in sport
+- As a user, I'd like to find nutrition values of the food to improve performance in sport
-- As a user, I'd like to get nutritional guidlines
+- As a user, I'd like to get nutritional guidlines for better quality of life

 Meal Finder App owner: